bigqio/bigq/README.md

 ## Performance

 Performance in BigQ is good, however, connection and channel management both have high overhead.
-If you have a use case with lots of client joins/exits, BigQ may not be suitable for your environment.
-We'd love your help in making BigQ more efficient!
+If you have a use case with lots of client joins/exits, or channel/creates/destroys, BigQ may not be suitable for your environment.
+We'd love your help in making BigQ more efficient.
+As of now, client join/exit and channel create/destroy can occur roughly every two to three seconds.

 ## Components